Uzbekistan & Turkmenistan Adventure

 Depart early this morning return to Tashkent by high-speed train, taking a packed breakfast for us to enjoy on board (approx 2 hours).
 Hop on local metro and enjoy a short city tour after arrival.
 Visit the Amir Timur Square in the center of the city, spend time wande...

-This morning, embark on a city tour to explore the city of Tashkent.
-Visit the Amir Timur Square in the center of the city, spend time wandering Chorsu Bazaar.
-The main building is topped by an impressive dome, and the market sells pretty much everything you could ima...
+This morning, embark on a city tour to explore Tashkent.
+Visit the Amir Timur Square in the city’s centre and wander the bustling Chorsu Bazaar.
+An impressive dome tops the main building here and the market sells everything you could imagine.
+Explore the decorated met...

-Arrive at Urgench around 7:30am and transfer to colourful Khiva (45 minutes).
-Many global powers have laid claim to this city over the centuries, from khans to Silk Road traders and the Soviet Union.
-Get acquainted with Khiva on a tour of this walled-city after breakf...
+Arrive in Khivathis morning – many global powers have laid claim to this city over the centuries, from Khans to Silk Road traders and the Soviet Union.
+Get acquainted with Khiva on a city tour with your leader.
+See the incredible blue-tiled Kalta Minor Minaret and the...

-Rise and shine for the 5-hour drive to Mary (pronounced ‘Mah-rih’).
-The somewhat ostentatious displays of wealth in the city can be traced to the long-running gas and cotton industries.
-Stop en route for lunch and to roam through the ruins of Abiverd.
-This fascinating...
+Rise and shine for the drive to Mary (pronounced ‘Mah-rih’) – the somewhat ostentatious displays of wealth in this city can be traced to the long-running gas and cotton industries.
+When you arrive, settle into your hotel, then head out to wander through the lively baz...

 Want a tailor-made trip instead?